SpenserKao/Employee-Data-Navigation/README.md

 ## Code review
 Two ways to review the codes:
    - either at this Github repository [3],
-   - or that under Plunker [2].
+   - or that under Plunker [2], <br>
-NB The embedded view also show preview of run-time execution result.
+NB The embedded view [2] also shows preview of run-time execution result.

 ## Technologies in use
 ### AngularJS